AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 Follow these steps to set up and use the connector.

 1. In Learning Manager  home page , hover the mouse over the BlueJeans card/thumbnail.
 A menu appears.
-Click  **[!UICONTROL uicontrol Connect]**&nbsp;option from the menu.
+Click  **[!UICONTROL Connect]**&nbsp;option from the menu.

    ![](assets/miniorange.png)